bumps/bumps/doc/getting_started/server.rst

 If you are using the dispatcher queuing system, you will need to set up a work daemon on your cluster to pull jobs from the queue.
-This requires adding reflworkerd to your OS initialization scripts.
+This requires adding bumpworkd to your OS initialization scripts.

 Security
 ========